 May 24, 2022 by Sonja Edridge

 By definition, an aperitif is an alcoholic drink that is served before a meal to stimulate your appetite.
 But, throughout Italy, the real aperitif meaning is so much more significant than that.
-Coined as the “aperitivo moment” and often accompanied by a golden glowy sunset, this pre-dinner ritual has captured the hearts and minds (and Instagram feeds!) of foodies and cocktail enthusiasts alike.
+Coined as the “aperitivo moment” and often accompanied by a golden glowy sunset, this pre-dinner drink ritual has captured the hearts and minds (and Instagram feeds!) of foodies and cocktail enthusiasts alike.
 All over the world, it’s universally agreed that an aperitif is the best way to kick off your night in style.

-What is an aperitif?
+What’s an aperitif?

 There are many types of aperitifs, but they all share some common characteristics: